TSanghal/mids-capstone/README.md

-## Welcome to My Branch!

-Hello there!
-Thanks for stopping by.
-This is the working branch for my contributions to our capstone project.
-Below you'll find a quick guide to help you navigate the key folders and understand what's inside.
+## FairVoice: An Equitable Audio Deepfake Detector

+Welcome to **FairVoice**, a collaborative research and development project focused on equitable audio deepfake detection.
+This project aims to address challenges in detecting manipulated audio in a way that is fair and equitable.

+This repository contains my contributions to the project, which is part of a larger team effort.
+You can find the original project repository [here](https://github.com/madfields17/Capstone_2025).

+Below is a breakdown of the key folders and their contents, specific to my contributions.

 ## 📂 Folder Breakdown